Curriculum

 Throughout this degree completion program (with 60 upper-division units), students will complete core courses (33 units), analytics concentration courses (18 units), and elective breadth courses (9 units) taught by faculty specialized in computational analytics, information systems, marketing analytics, supply chain analytics, statistics, as well as computer science.
 The blending of these course types provides students with a holistic skill set and allows them to focus on a wide range of topics including in-depth business applications using emerging computational algorithms such as AI, ML, information systems, marketing intelligence, or management science.

 Our online learning tools bring you face-to-face with classmates and professors who expose you to real-world business challenges.
-You will learn from Silicon Valley professionals who have experience leading analytics teams in real-time during live, online classes and complete engaging, interactive coursework that reflects the latest thinking in analytical tools and methods.
+You will learn from Silicon Valley professionals who have experience leading analytics teams in real-time during live, online classes and completely engaging, interactive coursework that reflects the latest thinking in analytical tools and methods.

 Qualified students may complete 30 units MBA core courses, full-time (in 9 months) or part-time (while working), to receive MBA Degree in Analytics for Manager Concentration